 Repeat with the Next Bookmark

-These are so fun and relaxing to make, your child may want to keep creating till you have a bunch.
-And even better, have your child make some for herself so that she can use them and be inspired to read more books (which is always a good thing!).
-If your child wants to skip the flowers, you can punch out hearts or other shapes, or just use different colors of washi tape and lay strips down at all angles for another cool look.
-Enjoy!
+These are so fun and easy to make, and your child may want to keep creating until you have a bunch.
+Even better, have your child make some for personal use so they can use them and be inspired to read more books (which is always a good thing!).
+If your child wants to skip the flowers, you can punch out hearts or other shapes or use different colors of washi tape and lay strips down at all angles for another cool look.